jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

     If the category tag is not applied to a test, the coverage tools may extract the categories from the directory structure which holds the test.
 Regardless of whether the tagging is implicit via the reporting tool or explicit via the category tag, the hierarchy can be as deep as needed and represents a nested group of categories for a test.

-.. _JIRAs:
+.. _Tickets:

-:Attribute: JIRAs
+:Attribute: Tickets
-:Format: ``<JIRA_ID>``
+:Format: ``<Ticket_ID>``
 :Description:
-    When applicable, any JIRA associated with a test should be added as an independent tag.
-This allows for tests to be run for specific JIRA(s) as well as a historic record of the reason a test was added to the suite.
-It is strongly encouraged for traceability that all non-trivial tests have a JIRA tag associated with them.
+    When applicable, any ticket ID associated with a test should be added as an independent tag.
+This allows for tests to be run for specific ticket(s) as well as a historic record of the reason a test was added to the suite.
+It is strongly encouraged for traceability that all non-trivial tests have a ticket tag associated with them.

-    **Note:** JIRA tags are required after some other tags (see Status_ above).
-An independent JIRA tag must occur prior to any such Status tag (if present)
+    **Note:** Ticket tags are required after some other tags (see Status_ above).
+An independent ticket tag must occur prior to any such Status tag (if present)

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~